Donor Advised Funds

 Give our gift planners a call at 651.224.5463.
 We can talk through any questions you have.

+The minimum gift to establish a donor advised fund is $25,000.
 If you’re interested in opening a fund with more than $250,000 and would like your professional advisor to manage its investments, you may be interested in our Individually Managed Fund option.
 Give us a call at 651.224.5463 to learn more.

-David and Janet opened their donor advised fund with the Saint Paul & Minnesota Foundation with a unique donation — a long held coin collection — that was a gift from David’s father.
+David and Janet opened their donor advised fund with the Saint Paul & Minnesota Foundation with a unique donation — a long-held coin collection — that was a gift from David’s father.

 Long-time supporters of the arts, David and Janet expanded their charitable giving in the wake of COVID-19 to support organizations that provide essential services to the community.